JPsiInVR/script-and-story-board/2nd_Scene/second_scene.md

-The camera enters the physicist's office.
+The viewer enters a door to a physicist's office at SLAC (Stanford Linear Accelerator Center).
+You hear chattering of his colleagues and telephone calls/a telephone ringing.
-Focuses on physicists desk
+The camera focuses on a physicists desk.
+There's a physicist bend over several documents titled "SPEAR Accelerator", "MARK I & II Detectors", ..

+**Physicist:** Welcome to the Stanford Linear Accelerator Centre!.
+Here, we study particle physics by conducting different experiments.
+Let me explain to you how we are looking for new particles at this place.

-The viewer sees a physicist from behind bend over several documents.
-(Experiment, Detector) The viewer can select a document that starts an explanation of the basic components of a particle physics experiment.
+_The viewer can select a document (section) that starts an explanation of the basic components of the particle physics experiment at SLAC.

-Welcome to the Stanford Linear Accelerator Centre (SLAC).
-Her, we study particle physics by conducting different experiments.

-(Selection of sections 1 and 2.)
+_

 ### Section 1: How does a particle physics experiment look?